brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 ****

 Why were the nations insolent and why did the peoples meditate vain things?
-The kings of the earth stood up and the rulers were assembled together against the Lord and against his Christ. Â‘Let us break through their bonds and cast away their yoke from us.Â’ He that dwells in heaven will laugh them to scorn and the Lord will mock them.
+The kings of the earth stood up and the rulers were assembled together against the Lord and against his Christ.
+‘Let us break through their bonds and cast away their yoke from us.’
+He that dwells in heaven will laugh them to scorn and the Lord will mock them.
 Then he will speak to them in his anger and panic them in his fury.
-But I was established as king by him, on Sion his holy mountain announcing the LordÂ’s decree: The Lord said to me, Â‘You are my Son.
+But I was established as king by him, on Sion his holy mountain announcing the Lord’s decree: The Lord said to me, ‘You are my Son.
 Today I have begotten you.
 Ask me, and I shall give you nations as your inheritance, and the ends of the earth as your possession.
-You will shepherd them with an iron rod; like a potterÂ’s vessels you will smash them.Â’ And now, kings, understand; be corrected, all who judge the earth.
+You will shepherd them with an iron rod; like a potter’s vessels you will smash them.’
+And now, kings, understand; be corrected, all who judge the earth.
 Serve the Lord in fear and rejoice in him with trembling.
 Accept correction, lest the Lord be angry, and you perish from the right way whenever his fury is suddenly kindled.
 Blessed are all who have put their trust in him.

 ****